 On the opposite end of the spectrum from Tristram, one would find a knight fully embedded within Arthur’s system: a complete acceptance of the community as opposed to the wayward and experimental individual.
-Moreover, because the Medieval individual emerges from the navigation of various spheres, the member of a hermetic community would focus solely on one group—defining himself by one specific community.
+Moreover, because the medieval individual emerges from the navigation of various spheres, the member of a hermetic community would focus solely on one group—defining himself by one specific community.
 Given Malory’s handling of Tristram’s story, one may be tempted to predict that the treatment of this character would be significantly more sympathetic.
 Sir Balin fits the category of the knight who fully and purposefully strives to internalize Arthur’s will, but his life is even less successful and more tragic than Tristram’s.
 There exist many conflicting opinions in the scholarship surrounding who Balin is and what he represents, and for good reason.
 His story is one of the more memorable and compelling, but it also presents many unanswered questions as to how he fits into the rest of the narrative.
 It is one of the purposes of this semiotic analysis to describe how he does.